-I love “hot & sour” soups because they’re really flavorful without being heavy or thick.
-The addition of vinegar to the broth gives it a wonderful tang and the chile peppers add just a hint of heat (you can increase or decrease the heat according to your preference).
-I added some cubed tofu to the broth to give the soup a little more substance, then ladled it all over a bowl full of colorful vegetables.
+You may recognize hot and sour soup from your neighborhood Chinese take out menu.
+It’s a really flavorful soup with a tangy broth that isn’t too heavy or thick.
+I added some cubed tofu to the broth to give my soup a little more substance, then ladled it all over a bowl full of colorful vegetables.
 This is one of those awesome dishes that is not only really delicious, but you feel awesome about eating it because you just know it’s full of all sorts of “good for you” things.
 I love that.

 - 1 Tbsp canola oil ($0.04)

 - 4 green onions ($0.50)

 - 1/4 red cabbage ($0.50)

 - 6 cups vegetable broth ($0.75)

 - 1/2 Tbsp soy sauce (or more to taste) ($0.05)

 - 1 Tbsp chili garlic sauce or sambal olek ( $0.34)

 - 14 oz. block extra firm tofu ($1.99)